Back Costing Report

 Back Costing by Category

-As you can see below there are four ways to view your Back Costing by category.
+As you can see below there are four ways to view your Back Costing by category and subcategory.
 Budget, Quotes, Purchase Orders and Bills.
 These tabs compare your Budget to Quotes, Purchase Orders and Bills.
 The Budget sub-tab will be greyed out if you have not used the Preliminary Budget tab.

 If you've exceeded an allowance the figures will be displayed in red, if you're under the allowance it will be displayed as green, and if you've come in on target the figure will be displayed in black.